Balochistan Liberation Front: 1964–1969

+1973–1977

-Following the end of the conflict with Iran, the BLF and other Baloch militant groups began an insurgency against the government of Pakistan from 1973 to 1977.
+Following the end of the conflict with Iran, the BLF and other Baloch militant groups began an insurgency from 1973 to 1977 against the government of Pakistan.
 Initially the Iraqi government covertly provided the BLF and other militant groups with arms and ammunition.
+Due to Iraq's support for Baloch separatists, Pakistani forces had launched a raid on the Iraqi embassy in 1973.

 The Indian journalist Avinash Paliwal states that during the 1970s, Junior level Indian intelligence officials were actively involved in operations in Balochistan.
-The officers stated that "we gave Baloch everything, too from money to guns, during the 1970s, everything".
+The officers stated that: "we gave Baloch everything, too from money to guns, during the 1970s, everything".
 On 10 February 1973, the Pakistani government raided the Iraqi embassy in Islamabad and uncovered crates of small arms and ammunition that were allegedly being supplied to the BLF and other militant groups.
 In response, the Pakistani government launched military operations against the BLF, which pushed them out of Balochistan into Afghanistan by the end of 1974.
 The Republic of Afghanistan was a sanctuary for all anti-Pakistani militant groups and from 1975 to 1980, it was estimated that it provided BLF members based in Afghanistan with $875,000 annually.
-While in exile in Afghanistan, the Soviet Union also allegedly helped BLF to regroup, allowing it rejoin the 1973 to 1977 insurgency.
+While in exile in Afghanistan, the Soviet Union also allegedly helped BLF to regroup, allowing it rejoin the 1973-1977 insurgency.
 The insurgency came to an end in November 1977 with the government of Pakistan emerging victorious.

+1977–2003

 From 1977 to 2004, the status of the BLF was unknown.
+However, according to reports, the group hadn't disbanded and went underground instead.

+2003 onwards

-However, according to reports, the group didn't disband.
-The group re-emerged in 2004 after Allah Nazar Baloch took command in 2003.
+The group re-emerged in 2004 after Allah Nazar Baloch had took command of it in 2003.
+The group has been responsible for attacks on civilians, journalists, government officials and military personnel in Balochistan since it re-emerged in 2004.

-In 2015, The Hindu newspaper reported that it was once again contacted by BLF to confirm its growing connections with India.
+In 2015, The Hindu newspaper reported that it was once again contacted by the BLF to confirm its growing connections with India.

+In February 2018, Jumma Khan Marri, the founder of the BLF, stated that he and his followers had left the separatist groups.
+He stated that he had "sacrificed everything for a movement which turned out to be fundamentally faulty and empty from within".
+He also claimed that BLF and Baloch freedom struggle had been hijacked by India.
+Marri insisted that India is behind the unrest in Balochistan.
+He disclosed that if India stops the money supplies, the insurgency would end the very next day.